platipodium/vinos/doc/odd/paper.md

 \frac{dr_k}{dt} = a r_k \cdot \frac{v_k - \sum r_k v_k }{\sum v_k}
 $$

 Both sums are for normalisation purposes to make sure that all priorities add up to 1.
-The first sum means that pathways $k$ above average increase and below average decrease, indicating a competition to select the "better" gear.
+The first sum means that pathways $k$ with marginal value above average $v_k$ increase and below average decrease, indicating a competition to select the "better" gear.

 <!--